 Step 6: Paint the Brick

-Start painting from the top down to prevent drips from ruining finished areas.
-Use:
+• Start from the top down to avoid drips ruining your work

-• A brush for mortar lines and hard-to-reach corners
+• Tools: Sprayer for big areas, thick-nap roller for textured surfaces, brush for mortar lines and corners

 Step 7: Inspect and Touch Up

-Once dry, walk around your home and look for:
+Once dry, walk around your house and check for:

 • Missed spots